-Thermostatic radiator valves are an excellent way of managing your central heating system and ensuring that radiators come on exactly when needed.
+Thermostatic radiator valves are different from manual radiator valves, and are an excellent way of managing your central heating system and ensuring that radiators come on exactly when needed.
 TRVs are often recommended as a way to keep your heating costs economical.

 The purpose of TRVs